 Risk and capital mandates ("mandates") cascade the Group's risk appetite to each of its operating divisions.
-These mandates set out the risk-taking parameters that each division's managing director is empowered to operate within, and whilst the risk types, limits and tolerances will vary between each mandate, they follow a standard structure, including:
+These mandates set out the risk-taking parameters that each business unit's managing director is empowered to operate within.
+Whilst the risk types, limits and tolerances will vary between each mandate, they follow a standard structure, including: